sarahm44/python-financial-analysis/README.md

 ## Final Analysis:
 My final script is contained in [main.ipynb](https://github.com/sarahm44/python-financial-analysis/blob/main/PyBank/main.ipynb).

-It prints the analysis to the terminal and export a text file with the results.
+It prints the analysis to the terminal and exports a text file with the results.

 My resulting analysis is contained in this text file: [Financial_analysis.txt](https://github.com/sarahm44/python-financial-analysis/blob/main/PyBank/Financial_analysis.txt)